 George (1877-1969) and Cora (1883-1980) Leis moved to Seattle from Nebraska in 1908, and in 1913 George, UW's campus postman, became manager of the school's canoe-rental concession, which he and Cora would run for the next 42 years.
 They began in a building at the far north end of Union Bay that was left high and dry when Lake Washington's water level dropped after the 1916 opening of the Montlake Cut.
 The Canoe House moved to a new home, on Portage Bay at 17th Avenue NE, near Conibear's old Varsity Boat Club.
 Another move came in 1932, back to Union Bay, and the last move came in 1949, to the former hangar that had been the ASUW Shell House for nearly 30 years, and would be the Canoe House for nearly another 30.

 At the Shell House, a nine-room loft apartment with an exterior staircase was added to the southeast corner of the building for the Leis family.
 Two sections of the large sliding doors were removed and replaced by a wall with four small windows.
 The large windows in the remaining sliding doors were either covered or removed, and two large windows in the sloped east wall were replaced with smaller bay windows that provided light to the apartment.
 These changes were the most significant made to the building since it was erected in 1918.
-Another alteration, dating from the late 1940s or early 1950s, was the addition of a long, slope-roofed shed to the west side of the Canoe House.
-Sometime later, almost all the windows on that side were boarded up and shingled over.
+Another alteration was the addition of a long, slope-roofed shed to the west side of the Canoe House sometime between 1935 and 1937, built as additional locker-room space for the team.
+Sometime later, almost all the windows on that side were boarded up and shingled over

 Generations of Champions